 Through an email campaign 15,000 members of the public ask for the lesson on antisemitism to be moved to the Asian American and Pacific Islander Studies Section of the ESMC.

-JIMENA Submits Suggested Revisions
+JIMENA Submits Suggested Revisions to final ESMC

 Through a formal request, JIMENA provides the CDE and SBE with suggested revisions for a balanced curriculum free from bias.